Blaumeise03/eve-echoes-data/README.md

 This tool is designed to export static data from the game.
 This tool does NOT decompile/extract data from the APK.
 The apk has to be already extracted/decompiled.
 To do so, use [xforce/eve-echoes-tools](https://github.com/xforce/eve-echoes-tools).
-I will provide detailed instructions on how to install `eve-echoes-tools` in the future.
+The data gets exported into a sqlite3 database called `echoes.db`.

+> At the moment of writing, `xforce/eve-echoes-tools` is broken.
+Please use my forks of [eve-echoes-tools](https://github.com/blaumeis03/eve-echoes-tools)
+> **AND** [neox-tools](https://github.com/blaumeis03/neox-tools) (it is crucial to use the lates version of neox-tools, the old one is broken).
+>
+> The `eve-echoes-tools` also contains detailed installation and usage instruction.

-At the moment this tool is capable of exporting the following data (the data should be compatible with the S.W.E.E.T db format, but is not completed/tested):
+At the moment this tool is capable of exporting the following data (the data should be compatible with the SWEET db format, but is not completed/tested at the moment):
 ```
 Items/module data:
     items (all items from the game)